sql-bi/docs/_mydocs/www/terms-and-conditions/remote-consulting.md

 order:          /050
 ---

-## A. Service Overview
+## A. Overview
-1. This service strives to address troubleshooting and specific design/formulas/performance issues.
+1. This service strives to address troubleshooting and specific design/formulas/performance issues of DAX expressions and Tabular semantic models.

 ## B. Purchase Options
 1. You can purchase individual hours or packages of prepaid hours.